WHYAMERICASUCKS.COM

 Not every lead is a proven finding

 The public site works across documents, datasets, transcripts, agency records, and still-developing reporting threads.
 Those are not all the same thing, and the labels on a page should reflect that.
-A story built on official filings is stronger than a transcript lead waiting for corroboration.
-The publication model only works if readers can tell the difference.
+A story built on official filings carries a different weight than a transcript lead waiting for corroboration.

 Section 02